catalyst-cloud/catalystcloud-docs/source/getting-started/additional-info.rst

 Terminology
 ===========

-Catalyst Cloud uses natural names for its services.
+Sky TV uses natural names for its services.
 For example, we call our compute service “compute”, instead of Nova or EC2.

 If you have previous cloud computing or OpenStack experience, the table below